-This syllabus was approved by the Educational Committee at Stockholm University School of Business revised 2013-12-02.
+This syllabus was approved by the Educational Committee at Stockholm University School of Business revised 2013-12-02, last revision conducted 2015-06-24.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admission to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.